 “What that can’t be” you say.

 Even though over 15,000 people have subscribed to receive our updates, via our facebook page, the corporate bigwigs over at Facebook have decided that you no longer get to choose which type of media you actually see.
-If I want my posts shared with the 15,000 people who specifically asked to receive them through facebook, I will now have to pay over $75 per article.
-If more people subscribe, that price can get even higher.
+If I want my posts shared with the 15,000 people who specifically asked to receive that post through facebook, I will now have to pay over $75 per article.
+If more people subscribe, that price will go even higher.